palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website/fab-task-index.rst

 Chef
 ----

-Tasks relate to installing and executing `Chef <https://www.chef.io/chef/>`_, the Ruby framework we use to set up the Ubuntu server that hosts the Django project.
+Tasks related to installing and executing `Chef <https://www.chef.io/chef/>`_, the Ruby framework we use to set up the Ubuntu server that hosts the Django project.

 ``bootstrap``
 ~~~~~~~~~~~~~